-At Sabden Primary, children attend swimming lessons at Padiham Swimming Pool in the summer term of years 3,4 and 5.
+At Sabden Primary, children attend swimming lessons at Padiham Swimming Pool in the summer term for year 3.
 Lessons are taught by specialist swimming instructors who assess the children at the start and end of the swimming course.
-Children that are identified as not meeting the National standard for swimming as outlined by the DFE, are given the additional opportunity for top up lessons in year 6.
+Children that are identified as not meeting the National standard for swimming as outlined by the DFE, are given the additional opportunity for top up lessons in years 4, 5 & 6.